 Students will be instructed in the use of specialized equipment, learn how to instruct patients in the use and care of braces, prosthesis, assistive devices and receive specific training which will allow them to function as a physical therapist assistant in today's health care field.

-After completing approximately 70 semester hours, an Associate of Applied Science (AAS) degree is granted to the student.
-The curriculum contains a strong core of physical therapy classes as well as related general education courses - anatomy and physiology, psychology, communication, human growth and development, math and a humanities elective.
+After completing approximately 63 semester hours, an Associate of Applied Science (AAS) degree is granted to the student.
+The curriculum contains a strong core of physical therapy classes as well as related general education courses - anatomy and physiology, psychology, medical terminology and a humanities elective.
 The program includes lecture and supervised laboratory courses in physical therapy science and procedures as well as clinical experiences.
 All Physical Therapist Assistant courses must be taken in sequence and can be taken only in the semester listed.
 All courses listed within the program curriculum must be passed with a grade of 75 or higher, and a 2.5 GPA must be maintained.

 The PTA Program at Blinn College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
 A graduate with an AAS degree is eligible to sit for national licensure examination for Physical Therapist Assistants and apply for state licensure.

 The PTA program begins in the fall semester of each year, and is designed to be completed in two years regardless of the number of general education or elective courses taken prior to entry into the program.
-The general education courses can be completed prior to admission to the PTHA Program.
-All of the PTHA courses begin upon admission into the program and must be taken sequentially.
+The general education courses, including PTHA 1201, can be completed prior to admission to the PTHA Program.
+With the exception of PTHA 1201, all other PTHA courses begin upon admission into the program and must be taken sequentially.

-Enrollment in the PTA program is approximately 20-30 students each year, with 28 students admitted in fall of 2012 and 24 students admitted in the fall of 2013.
+Enrollment in the PTA program is 25 students each year.
 Due to the competitive admission process, it is recommended that you attend an Information Session and begin the requirements for the admission process early to be sure your application is complete by the application deadline.
 However, completion of all admission requirements does not guarantee admission into the PTA Program.
-Approximately 81% of PTA students admitted into the program for the graduating class years of 2010-2012 have graduated within a two year period.
-The Blinn College PTA program boasts a 98% pass rate on the national licensure examination in these graduating cohorts of 2010, 2011, and 2012.
-For all graduates of the program since Oct 2011, the employment rate of program graduates is 98% within 6 months of passing the licensure examination, and most students are able to start working as soon as they graduate.
+The Blinn College PTA program boasts a 100% graduation rate and pass rate on the national licensure examination in these graduating cohorts of 2013, 2014, and 2015.
+Program graduates have a high employment rate within 6 months of passing the licensure examination, and most students are able to start working as soon as they graduate.

 The graduation rate and licensure pass and employment rates for each individual year are: